mohabasumeih-sys/RAGwise/README.md

 data/pdf/Natural_language_Processing/Natural Language Processing-1.pdf
 ```

-### 5. Vectorize the books
+### 6. Vectorize the books
-This step processes all PDFs and stores embeddings in ChromaDB.
-Run it once:
+Run once to process all PDFs and store embeddings in ChromaDB:
 ```bash
 python src/vectorize_book.py
 ```

-> ⏳ This may take several minutes depending on book size.
-Deep Learning (Ian Goodfellow) has ~25,000 chunks.
+> ⏳ This may take several minutes.
+The Deep Learning book has ~25,000 chunks.

-### 6. Run the chatbot
+### 7. Run the chatbot
 ```bash
 python -m streamlit run src/main.py
 ```

-Open your browser at `http://localhost:8501`
+Open your browser at `http://localhost:8501` 🚀

 ---

 ## 🧪 Testing Retrieval (Optional)

-Before running the full chatbot, you can test retrieval from the CLI:
+Test raw retrieval from the CLI before running the full chatbot:
 ```bash
 python src/vectorize_script.py
 ```

-Then choose a collection and type a query to see the raw retrieved chunks.
+Choose a collection and type a query to see the retrieved chunks with scores.

 ---